French language: Africa

-The majority of the world's French-speaking population lives in Africa.
-According to a 2018 estimate from the Organisation internationale de la Francophonie, an estimated 141 million African people spread across 34 countries and territories can speak French as either a first or a second language.
+The majority of the world's French-speaking population lives in Africa; while it is an official language in 18 countries, it is not spoken as a first language by the majority, acting mainly as a second one or a lingua franca due to the many indigenous languages spoken in the territories.
+According to a 2023 estimate from the Organisation internationale de la Francophonie, an estimated 167 million African people spread across 35 countries and territories can speak French as either a first or a second language; only 1.2 million of these spoke it as a first language according to Ethnologue.
 This number does not include the people living in non-Francophone African countries who have learned French as a foreign language.
+There is not a single African French, but multiple forms that diverged through contact with various indigenous African languages.
+Language and slang from francophone Africa, particularly as popularized through music, are playing a growing role in influencing French across the francophone world.

+While spoken mainly as a second language, French is increasingly being spoken as a native language in Francophone Africa among some communities in urban areas or the elite class.
+This is especially true in the cities of Abidjan, Kinshasa, and Lubumbashi, Douala, Libreville, Antananarivo, Cotonou, and Brazzaville.
+However, in contrast to Central Africa and most of West Africa where French had been entrenched, countries in North Africa and the Sahel have generally distanced themselves from the language due to colonial connections.
+For example, Algeria intermittently attempted to remove the use of French in favor of a strong native language (see Arabization), and French has recently also been removed as an official language in Mali, Burkina Faso, and Niger in 2023, 2024, and 2025, respectively.
+Despite these changes and the emergence of English as a global lingua franca, French today remains a major language in the societies of Morocco, Algeria and Tunisia.

 Due to the rise of French in Africa, the total French-speaking population worldwide is expected to reach 700 million people in 2050.
-French is the fastest growing language on the continent (in terms of either official or foreign languages).
+French was the fastest growing language on the continent (in terms of either official or foreign languages).

-French is mostly a second language in Africa, but it has become a first language in some urban areas, such as the region of Abidjan, Ivory Coast and in Libreville, Gabon.
-There is not a single African French, but multiple forms that diverged through contact with various indigenous African languages.

 Sub-Saharan Africa is the region where the French language is most likely to expand, because of the expansion of education and rapid population growth.
 It is also where the language has evolved the most in recent years.
 Some vernacular forms of French in Africa can be difficult to understand for French speakers from other countries, but written forms of the language are very closely related to those of the rest of the French-speaking world.